How to Overcome the 4 Biggest Customer Experience Challenges in Ecommerce

 Quantitative and objective experience data has historically been something that’s difficult to access.
 Outside of directly asking customers if the digital interactions they have with a retailer are positive and engaging, how do we truly know what’s working for a brand and what isn’t?

-Today, with Digital Experience Intelligence platforms like Decibel, enterprise retailers are able to see exactly how their customers interact with their digital properties.
-Through the application of machine learning algorithms, these actions can be classified to indicate the customers’ state of mind and determine how engaged they are.
+Today, with digital experience analytics solutions like Decibel, enterprise retailers are able to see exactly how their customers interact with their websites or apps.
+Through the application of machine learning algorithms, these actions can be measured, scored, and classified to indicate a user’s state of mind and determine their level of engagement or frustration.

-In spring 2018, Decibel launched the Digital Experience Score (DXS®) which automatically scores websites and apps, specific pages, and individual sessions on the quality of customer experience.
+And with Decibel’s Digital Experience Score (DXS®), which automatically scores websites and apps, specific pages, and individual sessions on the quality of user experience.
 DXS® is the world’s first truly quantifiable digital experience metric.
 It takes millions of qualitative data points at quantitative scale and produces a single, easily-understood metric.

 “The Digital Experience Score takes millions of qualitative data points at quantitative scale and produces a single, easily-understood metric.”

-Through a combination of voice of customer analysis and data provided by Digital Experience Intelligence platforms, retailers can get a rich and complete understanding of experiences across their digital properties and know where to focus their resources to make the most impactful improvements.
+Through a combination of voice of customer data, web analytics, and digital experiencer analytics, retailers can get a rich and complete understanding of experiences across their digital properties and know where to focus their resources to make the most impactful improvements.
 As the saying goes, if you can’t measure it, you can’t manage it.

 4. Continuous optimization of experiences